Skip to content

 Summary

-How our client recovered £70,000 in care home fees that his mother should not have paid and secured ongoing funded care for his mother, thanks to expert advice from Martin Searle Solicitors and just one letter.
+How our Paying for Care lawyer helped our client recover £70,000 in care home fees that his mother should not have paid and secured ongoing funded care for his mother, thanks to expert advice from Martin Searle Solicitors and just one letter.

 The situation